-Our spine experts specialize in providing comprehensive and compassionate care to patients experiencing back and neck pain.
+Our Banner Brain & Spine experts specialize in providing comprehensive and compassionate care to patients experiencing back and neck pain.
 Before your neurologist or orthopedist can determine the best route of treatment for your condition, it’s important to understand the spine disorder or condition you have.

 During your visit with your specialist, they may conduct a spine exam to get a better understanding of your spine and back pain.
 The spine exam includes an evaluation of how you walk, your posture while walking or sitting and an examination of your back and spine to look for swelling and alignment issues.

 To help confirm the diagnosis of your spine condition, your specialist may order one or more imaging tests.
 These imaging tests can help determine the best type of surgery and treatment options for you.

 X-rays can help detect spine defects, tumors, fractured bones and more.
 An x-ray is a form of electromagnetic radiation that takes images of the bones in your body.
 While x-rays do not show as much detail as other tests, they are usually the first test your doctor will request.
 Learn more about x-rays.

 MRI (magnetic resonance imaging) uses magnetic fields and radio waves to produce an image.
 This imaging test shows the soft tissue and discs in your back, as well as the spine and nerves.
 MRIs are a radiation-free test and may be used instead of an x-ray.
 Spine MRI images may also show inflammation where you are experiencing back pain.
 Learn more about MRIs.